-Call for nominations
+Call for Nominations

-14 young scientists will be granted this award – one for each country that is part of the EU Strategy for the Danube Region [Austria, Bosnia and Herzegovina, Bulgaria, Croatia, Czech Republic, Germany, Hungary, Moldova, Montenegro, Serbia, Slovakia, Slovenia, Romania and Ukraine]*.
+The Austrian Federal Ministry for Education, Science and Research (BMBWF) and the Institute for the Danube Region and Central Europe (IDM) annually grant 14 young scientists with the Danubius Young Scientist Award (one for each country that is part of the EU Strategy for the Danube Region: Austria, Bosnia and Herzegovina, Bulgaria, Croatia, Czech Republic, Germany, Hungary, Moldova, Montenegro, Serbia, Slovakia, Slovenia, Romania and Ukraine)[*].

 - Relevance of the scientific work beyond national borders

-- Potential of the candidate (for example: integration in international networks, participation in scientific projects, publication history, experience in teaching etc.)
+- Potential of the candidate (for example: integration in international networks, participation in scientific projects, publication history, experience in teaching, etc.)

 Preisträger*innen